lklovrs/lklovrs/README.md

 ## 🔨 Projects

+### 📊 BMI Website (
+A simple website that calculates Body Mass Index (BMI) based on user inputs for height and weight.
+- Provides instant feedback on BMI category (underweight, normal, overweight, obese)
+- User-friendly and responsive design
+- Developed using HTML, CSS, and JavaScript
+You can view the full project code here: [BMI Website Repository (syakirin)](https://github.com/lklovrs/syakirin)

 ### 👗Wardrobe OOTD (Outfit of the Day) Application
 This app allows users to upload their clothing items, track how often they wear each piece, and get AI-based outfit suggestions.
 It includes features such as:
 - Wardrobe History to track previously worn outfits